bharatsim/BharatSim/documentation.md

 ## About BharatSim

+To analyze and predict behaviour of complex events such as COVID19 pandemic, one needs an ability to create hypothetical scenarios and simulate them iteratively.
+Agent based modeling is a technique which is used to create such models.
+As the domain itself is complex, building & implementing these agent based models is even more challenging.
+Good models would help us predict the timing of potential surges in health care requirements, making it easier to allocate resources in a timely manner.
+They would also enable us to compare the merits of different non-pharmaceutical interventions as the epidemic proceeds, while helping us understand, say, the role of underlying asymptomatic infections in spreading the disease.
+Models developed for other countries will simply not take into account the many complexities such as its unique demographics, the patchy state of health care, stratified social structures and complex ecological gradients of India.
+The inputs that are required for such modelling must be collated from multiple sources, including imperfect and not easily usable government data, requiring both local knowledge and considerable experience in how to gather and interpret them.
+Hence the need for an epidemic modelling framework tailored to Indian needs, with potential applications beyond its immediate use for COVID-19 modelling.

+BharatSim is a framework which helps model developers to build large scale agent based models considering the above challenges in the Indian context.
+BharatSim's vision is to build an India scale agent based framework that would enable modellers from various fields of study like epidemiology, disaster management, economics, etc to advise policy makers and institutions.
+BharatSim will allow researchers and modelers to build a distributed, multi-scale agent based simulation framework to help envision the disease spread of COVID19 in India, devise and visualize different interventions strategies in a way to advice policy makers for micro level decision making in controlling the epidemic.
+No other framework in India is generic enough and scalable enough in this context.

+The framework has two parts:
+1. Simulation engine - This component allows modeller to specify and simulate the model & is responsible for running the simulations.
+2. Visualization engine - This component would accept Simulation engine output and would help users to visualize it by means of creating different graphs and charts.

 #### Key features of BharatSim are:
 BharatSim is network based simulation framework developed with three goals in mind which together makes it unique:
 1. Flexibility: For being a social simulation framework, a researcher can develop models across disciplines such as epidemiology, economics, climate change, and so on,